andreadotti/docker-geant4-dev/README.md

 $ docker build -t geant4-env .
 ```

-The Geant4 binaries can be found in the tarball under binaries.
+The Geant4 binaries can be found in the tarball in the *binaries* subdirectory.
 You may want to adapt the *buildme.sh* script to your particular
 configuration.